SGATE-IT/docs/docs/src/en/payoutApi/custom/customUpdate.md

 ### Customer Status Description

-After updating customer data, if the current customer status is not in a **prohibit** or **pending** status, it will transition to a **pending audit** status.
+After updating customer data, if the current customer status is not in a **banned** or **pending** status, it will transition to a **pending** status.

 ::: warning
-1. If the submitted updated data is consistent with the customer's existing data, the customer information remains unchanged and no status changes are made.
+1. If the updated data submitted is consistent with the customer's existing data, the customer information remains unchanged and **no status change** is made.
-2. The change of customer information does not affect the payment order already created by the customer, and the payment order will continue to be processed according to the customer information at the time of creation.
+2. Changes to customer information do not affect the payment orders that have been created for the customer.
+The payment orders will continue to be processed according to the customer information at the time of creation.
-3. At least one bank account and STCPay account must exist in the customer account information.
-If the user currently only has an STCPay account, the STCPay account cannot be modified to be empty.
+3. There must be at least one bank account and STCPay account in the customer account information.
+If the user currently only has a STCPay account, the STCPay account cannot be modified to empty.
 :::

 ## Update Customer API